Learn how to make a DIY table runner to beautify your table.

 Pins or Wonder Clips

-Snippers my favorite
+Snippers my absolute favorite!

-Scissors or Rotary Cutter
+Fabric scissors or Rotary Cutter

 Iron my cute new iron